• 1. Department of Thoracic Surgery, The First People's Hospital of Jining, Jining, 272000, Shandong, P. R. China;

 Export PDF Favorites Scan Get Citation

-Objective To investigate whether patients with locally advanced esophageal squamous cell carcinoma need further surgery after programmed cell death-1 (PD-1) inhibitor combined with chemotherapy, and its impact on survival.
-Methods Patients with ⅡA-ⅢB esophageal squamous cell carcinoma who received immunotherapy combined with chemotherapy in our hospital from January 2020 to June 2022 were selected.
-According to whether surgery was performed after PD-1 antibody combined chemotherapy, the patients were divided into surgery group and non-surgery group.
-The general clinical data, side effects, clinical complete response rate (CCR), progression-free survival (PFS), and overall survival (OS) were compared between the two groups.
-Results Finally 58 patients were included, including 45 males and 13 females.
-There were no significant differences in general clinical data and adverse reactions between the surgery group and the non-surgery group.
-Univariate analysis showed that ORR and surgery were significantly associated with PFS (P<0.05).
+Objective To investigate the necessity of further surgery for patients with locally advanced esophageal squamous cell carcinoma following treatment with the programmed cell death-1 (PD-1) inhibitor combined with chemotherapy, and to assess its impact on survival.
+Methods Patients with stage ⅡA to ⅢB esophageal squamous cell carcinoma who received immunotherapy combined with chemotherapy at our hospital from January 2020 to June 2022 were selected for this study.
+Based on whether they underwent surgery after receiving PD-1 inhibitor combined with chemotherapy, patients were divided into a surgery group and a non-surgery group.
+We compared the general clinical data, side effects, clinical complete response rates, progression-free survival (PFS), and overall survival (OS) between the two groups.
+Results A total of 58 patients were included in the study, comprising 45 males and 13 females, with an average age of (65.5±6.9) years.
+There were no statistical differences in general clinical data or adverse reactions between the two groups.
+Univariate analysis revealed that the objective response rate and surgery were significantly associated with PFS (P<0.05).
 Binary logistic regression analysis showed that surgery was the only independent risk factor for PFS (P=0.003).
-K - M survival analysis showed that the PFS and OS in surgical group were significantly higher than those in the non-surgery group (HR=0.13, 95%CI 0.036 to 0.52, P<0.01; HR=0.17, 95%CI 0.045 0.68, P<0.01).
-Conclusion After PD-1 inhibitor combined with chemotherapy, patients with locally advanced esophageal squamous cell carcinoma still needs to be treated with surgery, so as to obtain better PFS and OS.
+Kaplan-Meier survival analysis showed that the PFS and OS in the surgery group were significantly higher than those in the non-surgery group (HR=0.13, 95%CI 0.036 to 0.520, P<0.001; HR=0.17, 95%CI 0.045 to 0.680, P=0.004).
+Conclusion After treatment with the PD-1 inhibitor combined with chemotherapy, patients with locally advanced esophageal squamous cell carcinoma still require surgical intervention to achieve improved PFS and OS.